CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Example Uses/README.md

   - execute the following in your command line with the relevant canaconda enviroment enabled:
     - > python BaseLooper.py

+## ProtoNets for Kaggle18
-### Step 3: Extracting Results
+### Step 1: Getting & Formatting Data
+Download all files from here: https://zenodo.org/record/2552860#.Yd2sLGDP2Uk (there should be 4 main folders)

+## Extraction Of Results
 Final results along with 95% confidence intervals should be automatically output to a .txt file in the main algorithm folder.
 For additional details, can navigate to the results folder to find the experiment name setup (the seed randomly chosen and used is automatically attatched to the name of the folder for reference).
 In this experiment specific sub-folder you can find the following:
   - The best model (.pt) file based on validation set
   - Some imag file to summarise training/evaluation statistics
   - Training and validation details (.csv files)

-## ProtoNets for Kaggle18
-### Step 1: Getting & Formatting Data
-Download all files from here: https://zenodo.org/record/2552860#.Yd2sLGDP2Uk (there should be 4 main folders)